mfontanini/presenterm/README.md

 ---

-_presenterm_ lets you define presentations that run in your terminal.
+_presenterm_ lets you create presentations in markdown format and render them in your terminal.

 This is how the [demo presentation](examples/demo.md) looks like: